A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Characteristic of QCC

-Another possible reason is that the parallax and proper motion bias is caused by the star contamination. \citet{bailer2019quasar} constructed a supervised classifier based on Gaussian Mixture Models to probabilistically classify extragalactic objects in $Gaia$ DR2.
-See Fig. \ref{color}, we plot the colour–colour diagram for our selection to compare with the training set coloured according to the true classes used in \citet{bailer2019quasar}.
-We find that for the QCC-B subset, some sources locate at the quasar-star overlap area, which indicates the presence of star contamination, even though there is no clear boundary between star and quasar in the classification of theirs. \citet{heintz2018unidentified} came up with that $S/N_{\mu} = \mu/\sigma_{\mu} \textless 2$ is a more strict and effective criterion for identifying quasars.
+According to above investigation, there is obvious stellar contamination in QCC-B, which will lead to confusion when using QCC.
+So it is necessary to further reduce the stellar contamination and select purer sample. \citet{heintz2018unidentified} came up with an idea that $S/N_{\mu} = \mu/\sigma_{\mu} \textless 2$ is a more strict and effective criterion for identifying quasars.
 We investigated the $\mu/\sigma_{\mu}$ distribution of the quasars in $Gaia$ EDR3 AGN catalog, 90\% of these quasars have a $\mu/\sigma_{\mu}$ less than 2.
 After applying this criteria to QCC-B, we find the mean parallax and proper motion bias is significantly reduced, see Table \ref{parameter}.
 Moreover, the standard deviations of the best-fit Gaussian distributions in Fig. \ref{parallax} are 1.055, 1.106 and 1.074 for the QCC-A, QCC-B and QCC-B ($\mu/\sigma_{\mu} \textless 2$) subset, respectively.
-In Fig. \ref{pm}, the corresponding standard deviations of the best-fit Gaussian distributions are 1.062, 1.840 and 0.990 for the proper motions in $\mu_{\alpha*}$, and 1.072, 1.870 and 1.087 for the proper motions in $\mu_{\delta}$, respectively.
+In Fig. \ref{pm}, the corresponding standard deviations of the best-fit Gaussian distributions are 1.062, 1.840 and 0.990 for $\mu_{\alpha*}$, and 1.072, 1.870 and 1.087 for $\mu_{\delta}$, respectively.
 Stricter criteria of proper motions significantly reduce the standard deviations of the best-fit Gaussian distributions of parallax and proper motion, and the distribution of the sources with $\mu/\sigma_{\mu} \textless 2$ is closer to the quasar region in Fig. \ref{color}, which indicates a more reliable quasar candidates.
-To further reduce stellar contamination in the sample, we tried to select 99,673 sources with $G_{BP}-G \leq 0.8$ and $G-G_{RP} \leq 0.8$ in the QCC-B ($\mu/\sigma_{\mu} \textless 2$) subset.
-And their average parallax, $\mu_{\alpha*}$ and $\mu_{\delta}$ are 1.6$\pm$48.2, 0.2$\pm$38.7 and -15.3$\pm$41.0 respectively, which indicates smaller bias and residuals in these astrometric parameters.
-We have also marked these sources as reliable quasar candidates (RQC) in our catalog.
+To further reduce stellar contamination in the sample, we select 99,673 sources with $G_{BP}-G \leq 0.8$ and $G-G_{RP} \leq 0.8$ in the QCC-B ($\mu/\sigma_{\mu} \textless 2$) subset.
+And their average parallax, $\mu_{\alpha*}$ and $\mu_{\delta}$ are 1.6$\pm$48.2 $\mu as$, 0.2$\pm$38.7 $\mu as/yr$ and -15.3$\pm$41.0 $\mu as/yr$ respectively, which indicates smaller bias and residuals in these astrometric parameters.
+We have also marked these sources as reliable quasar candidates (RQC) in our catalog, and the purity of RQC we estimated was about 73.1\%-85.2\% \footnote{Referring to the approach to estimate the purity of QCC-B in this section, the purity of RQC estimated by method A and B is 85.2\% and 73.1\%-78.9\%, respectively.}.